2014 Lithuanian presidential election

 Presidential elections were held in Lithuania on 11 May 2014, with a second round held on 25 May between the top two candidates from the first round.
 In the second round, incumbent President Dalia Grybauskaitė was re-elected with 58% of the vote.
+Second round took place alongside the 2014 European elections.

 Electoral changes

 Since these elections all potential voters, living permanently or temporarily outside of Republic of Lithuania, had to submit documents to Central Election Commission's register.

 Participating candidates

 Initially 12 candidates were officially confirmed to participate, but only 7 fulfilled the criterion of 20,000 supporting signatures.